-- (1) Final Examinations: A final examination is held in each course except where departure from this arrangement has been authorized by the Faculty council governing the department offering the course.
-In courses completed in the First Term, final examinations are normally held during test week in December.
-Final examinations for second-term and fullsession courses are held at the end of the session.
-Examinations for Evening Credit Program and Late Afternoon and Evening Courses are to be held during the last regular class period. - (2) Examination Schedule: The schedule of first- and second-term final examinations (and mid-session examinations in full-session courses) shall be related directly to the basic university timetable.
+(1) Final Examinations: A final examination is held in each course except where departure from this arrangement has been authorized by the Faculty council governing the department offering the course.
+Final examinations for Fall courses shall be held in December.
+Final examinations for Winter or two-term Fall/Winter courses shall be held in April.
+Final examinations for Spring courses shall be held in June.
+Final examinations for Summer or two-term Spring/Summer courses shall be held in August.
+Examinations for Evening Credit Program and Late

+Afternoon and Evening Courses are to be held during the last regular class period.

+(2) Examination Schedule: The schedule of Fall and Winter Terms final examinations (and mid-term examinations in two-term courses) shall be related directly to the Academic Schedule (see §11).